|

 Tartarus (fire) is a "monstrous chasm which even gods are

 afraid".
-Tartarus means a principle of destruction of a matter and differs from
+Tartarus means a principle of destruction of the matter that differs from

-Chaos as the Chaos is a condition of a matter but Tartarus is process as a
+Chaos who is a condition of the matter, but Tartarus is process as a

-result of which a formalized matter passes in a no formalized condition.
+result of which the formalized matter passes in a no formalized condition.

 Therefore Tartarus is monstrous if process of destruction has no end and becomes

-If from the point of view of physiognomy the interval between a lower lip and a
+If from the point of view of physiognomy the interval between lower lip and

 chin is expressed then the man limits direct perception of the world and

-interferes with spontaneous display of feelings, and in essence the man breaks a
+hinders from spontaneous display of feelings, and in essence the man breaks an

-Uranus (tree) is a transformation of a matter.
+Uranus (tree) is a transformation of the matter.

 From the point of view of modern physical philosophy it is possible to tell that

-Uranus symbolizes transformation of a lifeless matter in an alive matter and
+Uranus symbolizes transformation of a lifeless matter into alive matter, and

-tree which is a unique "alive" symbol among five initial elements of a material
+tree which is the unique "alive" symbol among five initial elements of

 world.